 REPRESENTATIVE RESULTS:

 Four experimental SP analyses were performed according to this method.
 In the first one, we detected the proportion of SP cells in MDA-MB-231, which is a triple negative human breast cancer cell line, under normal conditions.
 After cell counting, Hoechst 33342 was added into one tube containing 1 x 106 cells to a final concentration of 3 µg/mL.
 Reserpine and Hoechst 33342 were added to another tube to final concentrations of 40 µM and 3 µg/mL, respectively.
 PI was added to both tubes.
 The dot plot of FSC-A (X-axis) versus PI-A (Y-axis) showed three populations: 1) a PI-positive cell population, which represented the dead cells; 2) cell debris; and 3) the main population was PI-negative cells, which were subjected to further analysis (Figure 1A,B).
 A single-cell population gated from the dot plot of FSC-A (X-axis) versus FSC-W (Y-axis) and the dot plot of SSC-A (X-axis) versus SSC-W (Y-axis) was used to analyze the proportion of SP cells (Figure 1A,B).
 The SP cells were gated from the dot plot of Hoechst Red-A (X-axis) versus Hoechst Blue-A (Y-axis), and their percentage was about 0.9% in MDA-MB-231 cells (Figure 1A).
 However, Reserpine greatly decreased the proportion of SP cells (Figure 1B), supporting that the gate-painting for SP is correct.
-In addition, the dot plot of Hoechst Red-A (X-axis) versus Hoechst Blue-A (Y-axis) showed the population of cells in G0-G1 phase and S-G2/M phase (Figure 1A,B).

 The second experiment was to determine the suitable staining concentration of Hoechst 33342 in MDA-MB-435 cells.
 After cell counting, Hoechst 33342 was added to 1 x 106 cells, which were suspended in 1 mL of PBS supplemented with 2% FBS, to different concentration gradients, including 0.5, 1, 1.5, 2, 2.5, 3, 3.5, and 4 µg/mL.
 As shown in Figure 2A, when the concentration of Hoechst 33342 was too low (i.e., 0.5, 1, 1.5 µg/mL), it was hard to distinguish SP cells from other cell populations, because lots of cells were in a dimly-stained state.
 When the concentration of Hoechst 33342 was too high (i.e., 2.5, 3, 3.5, 4 µg/mL), the proportion of SP cells decreased until it disappeared.
 Thus, 2 µg/mL Hoechst 33342 was the best concentration for SP analysis in MDA-MB-435 cells.
 In addition, to determine the proper blocker for this cell line, Hoechst 33342 and a blocker (Verapamil or Reserpine) were added to 1 x 106 cells, which were suspended in 1 mL of PBS supplemented with 2% FBS, to final concentrations of 2 µg/mL and 40 µM, respectively.
 As shown in Figure 2B, about 0.4% of cells expelled the dye after Verapamil treatment.
 However, after Reserpine treatment, the ratio dropped to about 0.1% (Figure 2C).
 From this experiment, Reserpine was considered a more appropriate blocker for this cell line.